Lamufutures

 Partnerships

-Arriving in Lamu, partnership described the institutional setting of the research program of the cohort 2025 between the Lamu Youth Alliance (LYA) and the University of Basel.
-However, the word partnership includes much more: our local partners were not all previously affiliated with the LYA, while the students from Uni Basel wereneither all Swiss, nor all from an urban studies disciplinary background.
-While there were age gaps of over ten years, what united all of us was that we all identify aswomen.
-We started forming partnerships based on us as individuals, and not necessarily representative of our institution's interests or disciplines.
+Arriving in Lamu, partnership described the institutional setting of the 2025 research program between the Lamu Youth Alliance (LYA) and the University of Basel.
+However, the word partnership says nothing about the internal heterogeneity of each partner.
+In reality, many of our local partners were not previously affiliated with the LYA, while the students from UniBasel were neither all Swiss, nor all from an urban studies disciplinary background.
+While there were age gaps of over ten years, what united us was that we all identify as women.
+We started forming partnerships based on each of us as individuals, and not necessarily representative of our institution's interests or disciplines.

-While Uni Basel and LYA have had a formal contract, we as individuals created our own partnership principles as a responsibility to each other.
-One of those momentswas the collective making of a principles collage in the form of a Kanga – a traditional rectangular piece of fabric.
+While UniBasel and the LYA have had a formal contract, we as individuals created our own partnership principles, which defined our responsibilities to each other.
+One of these moments of creation was the collective making of a “principles collage” in the form of a Kanga – a traditional, rectangular piece of fabric.

-While crafting the Kanga, we were also shaping our partnerships—trusting the process despite barely knowing each other, gaining insight into each other’s creativethinking, and producing a shared artefact within the first week.
+While crafting the Kanga, we were also shaping our partnerships—trusting the process despite barely knowing each other, gaining insight into each other’s creative thinking, and producing a shared artefact within the first week.

 Getting to know each other through speed-dating prompts such as our views and values on family, gender, religion and honesty.